artvin01/TF2-Zombie-Riot/README.md

 "zr_maxbotsforkillfeed" = "6" ( def.
 "6" )
  - The maximum amount of blue bots allowed for the killfeed

+"zr_viewshakeonlowhealth" = "1" ( def.
+"1" )
+ - Should the view shake when low on health?

 ## Commands

 "sm_give_cash" "PLAYER" "YOUR AMMOUNT"